tamulib-dc-labs/docs/docs/source/applications/dspace/dspace_importing_entities.rst

 * Select one of the .csv files.
 The unit of the .csv file should match the unit of the folder you just created for output.
 * Select source files directory.
 The bundle:ORIGINAL and bundle:THUMBNAIL filepaths are relative to the source files directory.
 * Select SAF output directory.
-Select the new folder you just created called "journal_name-unit"
+Select the folder you just created under "oaktrust-batches".
 * Click "Load specified batch now!"
 * Go to Batch Verification across the top and click "Verify Batch."
 * Create SAF file (rightmost button under Batch Details).